Why the Media Is Desperately Hiding the Truth About the Economy

 From Peter Reagan at Birch Gold Group

-A classic sign of late-stage speculative bubbles is sentiment-based market action, instead of an approach based on fundamentals.
+A classic sign of late-stage speculative bubbles is sentiment-based trading, instead of an approach based on fundamentals.

 The problem is, the current sentiment portrayed by the mainstream media isn’t supported by technical fundamentals at all.
-Instead, media talking heads are grasping for so-called “good news” which inspires risky investor behavior.
+Instead, media talking heads are grasping for so-called “good news” which inspires aggressive investor behavior.

-The idea that the bad news has ended is a dangerous illusion to support with your savings (“The Fed will pivot, rates will drop, stocks will surge and inflation will go away – better buy now!”).
+The idea that the bad news has ended is a dangerous illusion to support with your savings (“The Fed will pivot, rates will drop, asset prices will surge and inflation will go away – better buy now!”).

 Here are two recent examples of how the illusion manifests itself, and how the market reacts to it, starting with Fed Chairman Powell’s remarks on December’s rate hikes.